 Direct-Entry Inspectors are not eligible for this bonus.

 Training and Posting

 Direct-Entry Sergeants go through a 6-month residential training programme while Direct-Entry Inspectors go through a 9-month residential training programme.

-Direct-Entry Sergeants are trained to be a Ground Response Force officer and may be posted to other departments and units, which includes frontline duties, staff work, investigation or intelligence.
+Direct-Entry Sergeants are trained to be Ground Response Force officers and may be posted to other departments and units, which includes frontline duties, staff work, investigation or intelligence.
 Depending on suitability and available vacancies, they may also be posted to specialist units such as the Police Coast Guard, Security Command and the Traffic Police.

 Direct-Entry Inspectors are trained in the same curriculum with the addition of criminal investigation lessons and leadership development.
 They are also rotated through foundational postings in Frontline Policing as a Ground Response Force Officer, Investigation as an Investigation Officer, Command as a Team Leader and Staff as a Staff Officer.